Leading place vision strategist and award-winning author

-Lucy is currently Head of Engagement, Oxford Street District, at Westminster City Council; chair of the Lambeth Design Review Panel; an Expert – Specialist (Design Council), chair; a member of the Brent Council Design Review Panel, Enfield Place and Design Quality Panel and the Yorkshire Design Review Service, and formerly as a member of the London Legacy Development Corporation Quality Review Panel (2012-13).
-Internationally she has in recent years successfully delivered consultancy projects to Bydel Bjerke local authority, Oslo; University of Qatar; ANCB, Berlin; and the Latvian Development and Investment Agency.
-Lucy applies her insight, sound judgement and rigour, international specialist research, writing and curatorial skills and experience.
-She provides expert research-led guidance, she pinpoints priorities and builds resources, enables clients to take advantage of innovative and adaptive ways of thinking and acting.
+Lucy is currently Head of Engagement, Oxford Street District, at Westminster City Council; chair of the Lambeth Design Review Panel; an Expert – Specialist (Design Council), chair; a member of the Brent Council Design Review Panel, Enfield Place and Design Quality Panel and the Yorkshire Design Review Service, and formerly member of the London Legacy Development Corporation Quality Review Panel (2012-13).
+In the last decade she has successfully delivered consultancy projects to Enfield Council; Bydel Bjerke local authority, Oslo; University of Qatar; ANCB, Berlin; and the Latvian Development and Investment Agency.